TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/ModuleConfiguration.rst

    :Scope: Backend module configuration
    :type: string

-   The extension name in UpperCamelCase, the module is registered for.
+   The extension name in UpperCamelCase for which the module is registered.
 If the extension key is `my_example_extension` the extension name would be `MyExampleExtension`.